-This project is based on the experience of the Chonlada life-skills Project, an innovative computer-based life skills project operated in Chiang Mai (Northern Thailand) by the Dulabhatorn Foundation to develop cognitive, motor and social skills in children affected by Down syndrome, autism and other disadvantaging conditions.
+This project is based on the experience of the Chonlada life-skills Project, an innovative computer-based life skills project operated in Chiang Mai (Northern Thailand) by the Dulabhatorn Foundation (from 2011 to 2015) to help develop cognitive, motor and social skills in children affected by Down syndrome, autism and other disadvantaging conditions.

 Most of the computer activities used in the Chiang Mai project are also included in a Linux OS for children (aged 2+ to 12) called DoudouLinux

 , already available for download in more than 40 languages.

 It is free software with about 200 activities, some of them for parents/teachers too.

 DoudouLinux uses Live-CD technology, so the computer boots from DoudouLinux DVD or USB device and the system runs without interfering with the OS installed in the computer.

 Main screen of DoudouLinux